NCSU-Libraries/annona/docs/imagestoryboard.md

 ```
 <iiif-storyboard ws="wss://websocketserver" annotationlist="https://dnoneill.github.io/annotate/annotations/0001-list.json"></iiif-storyboard>
 ```
 An example of the web sockets in use can be seen in the video below.
 The window on the far left has a instantiated item on a server and is a receiver (controller has not been set in settings).
 The two windows next to it are the same URL and are the controllers.
+As you should be able to see from the video, the receiver can still navigate through the annotations but it will not affect the controllers.
+Additionally, on reload of the receiver the toolbar disappears.
+Like all aspects of the library elements can be hidden with the CSS functionality.

 <video width="100%" controls>
   <source src="{{site.baseurl}}/videos/websockets.m4v" type="video/mp4">
 </video>

-The instatiated storyboards do not have to be the same object, however they should be the same number of annotations.
-The video below shows two different annotations list on the same page of the The Cantebury Tales but two different digital surrogates of physical objects.
+The instantiated storyboards do not have to be the same object, however they should be the same number of annotations.
+The video below shows two different annotations list on the same page of the The Cantebury Tales but in different versions.
 <video width="100%" controls>
   <source src="{{site.baseurl}}/videos/websockets2.m4v" type="video/mp4">
 </video>